LakshayGupta11/AgriGrow_1/README.md

 HOW TO RUN LOCALLY 🛠️
 Before the following steps make sure you have git, Anaconda or miniconda installed on your system

-Clone the complete project with https://github.com/NischayGoyal1/cultyvate.git or you can just download the code and unzip it

 Once the project is cloned, open anaconda prompt in the directory where the project was cloned and paste the following block

 conda create -n cultyvate python=3.10